Questions You Should Ask Before Hiring a Real Estate Agent

 What does a real estate agent actually do?

-First, let’s review what a real estate agent brings to the table.
+Before starting your list of questions to ask a real estate agent, let’s review what a real estate agent brings to the table.
 After all, in today’s information age, a new home might feel like it’s just a click away and easily accessible without the help of an agent.
 Or, you might consider posting your house online and selling a house by owner.

 They will also walk you through the transaction process, supporting you as you complete your offer and making sure your contract includes all the right clauses to protect you.
 Without an agent, you may be faced with doing all the paperwork and legwork yourself, which could cost you money or otherwise create unnecessary obstacles.